ivicanikolicsg/SivoFuzzer/README.md

-# SIVO: Refined gray-box fuzzer
+# SIVO: Refined grey-box fuzzer

-This repository contains the C++ implementation of the SIVO gray-box fuzzer.
+This repository contains the C++ implementation of the SIVO grey-box fuzzer.
 The technical aspects of the fuzzer are described in [our paper](https://arxiv.org/pdf/2102.02394.pdf).

 ## Installation and Dependencies